Why Am I Like This And Feeling Different

 Getting professional help with therapy

 It can be challenging to deal with the stigma of mental illness in addition to your symptoms and the demands of day-to-day life.
-Don't feel that you have to cope in silence.
+Don't interpret that you have to cope in silence.
 Meeting with a therapist can help you understand and accommodate your mental health in your daily life.
-Online therapy makes this even more convenient, especially for those who experience depressive or anxious symptoms.
+Online therapy makes this process even more convenient, especially for people who experience depressive or anxious symptoms.
 Research suggests that online therapy can be just as effective as in-person therapy for cases of anxiety and depression, among other conditions.

 At BetterHelp, we can connect you with an online therapist to help you make sense of it all.
 With online therapy, you can obtain help without having to go to a therapist’s office.
 Instead, you can meet with your therapist in the comfort and safety of your own home.
 You can also message them at any time to receive feedback on real-time events and emotions.